pnnl/ruleset-checking-tool/docs/ruleset_functions/get_energy_required_to_heat_swh_use.md

 - **RMD**

 Returns:
-- **energy_required**: A fixnum indicating the total btu required to heat the water indicated by the swh_use
+- **energy_required_by_space**: A dict where they keys are space_ids and values are the total energy required to heat the swh_use for that space.
+If a swh_use is not assigned to any spaces, the key will be "NO_SPACES_ASSIGNED"

 Function Call: